carinam17/carinam17.github.io/Services/README.md

 ### Course Instruction and Curriculum Development

-I have also taught courses in standardized test preparation, probability and statistics, and discrete mathematics.
+I have also taught and developed courses in standardized test preparation, algebra, probability and statistics, and discrete mathematics.
 Here are some of my notable outcomes.

 #### Service: Test prep instruction for the CARS section of the MCAT

-> I received the highest rating possible for student evaluations.
+> The critical thinking and reasoning section of the MCAT is regarded as the most difficult section.
+I received the highest rating possible in all my student evaluations.

 #### Service: Curriculum design for a programming and mathematics course

-> I created and piloted a course to teach statistics to middle and high schools using the programming language R. This earned a $200,00 grant for further development and was well-received by students.
+> I created and piloted a course to teach statistics to middle and high schools using the programming language R. This earned a $200,000 grant for further development and was well-received by students.